 Marijs Boulogne (1978) is a theatre maker, playwright and performance artist.
 She graduated as a theatre director in 2002 at the RITS School of Arts (Brussels) and studied an additional year in open workshop, new media, installation, and interdisciplinary work.
 She began directing her own plays in 1999 and received several prizes for her productions.
 Her plays have been translated into seven languages and have been performed in many countries under her own direction.
 She wrote and directed Voulez-vous poeper avec moi, Hezschmerz, Picknick!, Excavations, The Anatomy Lesson, Marzipan or Plexi and co-wrote Love Zero Control, Good Habits and Endless Medication with Manah Depauw.

 Recurring themes in her work are sexuality, comedy and female strategies of liberation throughout the ages.
-She loves traditional female crafts like embroidery or crochet, which she often uses in her installations and performances.
+She loves traditional female crafts like embroidery or crochet (The Swelf cycle), which she often uses in her installations and performances.
 She performs as singer, accordionist, storyteller and presenter.